-Bobby D. O'Brien, age 56, has served on our board of directors and as our executive vice president since May 2013.
-He has served as Kronos Worldwide's vice chairman of the board and chief executive officer since February 2014, as its president since May 2013 and before that as its executive vice president since February 2013.
-Additionally, he has served as executive vice president of NL since May 2013.
-He has served as a director of Valhi and as its executive vice president and chief financial officer since February 2014 and before that as its vice president and chief financial officer since prior to 2009.
-He has served as executive vice president and chief financial officer of Contran since May 2013 and before that as its vice president and chief financial officer since prior to 2009.
-From 2009 to 2012, he served as chief executive officer of TIMET and as its president from prior to 2009 to 2012.
+Bobby D. O'Brien, age 57, has served on our board of directors and as our executive vice president since 2013.
+He has served as Kronos Worldwide's vice chairman of the board and chief executive officer since 2014, as its president since 2013 and previously as its executive vice president in 2013.
+Additionally, he has served as executive vice president of NL since 2013.
+He has served as a director of Valhi and as its executive vice president and chief financial officer since 2014 and as its vice president and chief financial officer since prior to 2010 to 2014.
+He has served as executive vice president and chief financial officer of Contran since 2013 and as its vice president and chief financial officer since prior to 2010 to 2013.
+He served as a director of Contran from May 2013 to February 2014.
+From prior to 2010 to 2012, he served as president and chief executive officer of TIMET.
 Mr. O'Brien has served in financial and accounting positions with various companies related to us and Contran since 1988.